Skip to main content

 NIGERIA

-We will travel through the different souls of this “African Giant,” among the remains of ancient Muslim Emirates, Sacred Forests where powerful deities are celebrated, natural wonders, and ancestral Voodoo rites!
-Nigeria: the most populous and one of the most dynamic countries in Africa, where about 250 different peoples speaking more than 500 different languages form an intricate crossroads of ancient cultures extremely diverse from one another.
-A complex meeting between rich and varied traditions of the past and the present with rapidly expanding megalopolises.
-An authentic cross-section of lives in the deep heart of Africa, in a land surprisingly rich in history, culture, and sharp contradictions
+We will journey through the many souls of this “African Giant,” among the remnants of ancient Muslim emirates, sacred forests where powerful deities are still worshipped, natural wonders, and ancestral Vodun rituals.
+Nigeria, Africa’s most populous nation and one of its most dynamic, is home to around 250 ethnic groups and more than 500 languages, forming a complex crossroads of cultures that differ profoundly from one another.
+It is a land where rich traditions of the past coexist with rapidly expanding megacities, creating a fascinating intersection between history, modernity, spirituality, and everyday life.
+An authentic cross-section of life in the deep heart of Africa: a country of striking contrasts, immense cultural richness, and extraordinary historical depth.

 The BHS touch